cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-03-30-Week-12-Classes.markdown

 </ol>

 **For Question 1, develop and validate your solution in VS Code.
 Once you are happy with your solution, go to coderunner and paste `Library.h` and `Library.cpp` files into the answer box.
-(Note: You are not expected to complete the implementation of `getAveragePageCount()` function for Q1, but do include the function declaration within the header file).**
+(Note: You are not expected to complete the implementation of `getAveragePageCount()` function for Q1, but do include the function declaration within the header file).** DO NOT include any #include <> lines.

 &nbsp;&nbsp;